BluFlameTech/bluflametech.github.io/_posts/2021-04-27-saml-oauth-oidc.md

 _<small>3 Legged OAuth Flow</small>_

 The image above depicts a 3 Legged OAuth Flow.
 The sequence is as follows.
+1. The user makes a request that triggers the Application to request authorization for resources
+2. The Application makes an authorization code request to the Authorization Server
+3. The user is prompted to grant authorization
+4. The user grants authorization to the Application via the Authorization Server
-1. The application requests authorization to access resources from the user
+5. The Authorization Server issues an authorization code to the Application
-2. If the user authorizes the request, the application receives an authorization grant
-3. The application requests an access token from the authorization (AuthZ) server by presenting its identity + the authorization grant
+6. The Application requests an access token by providing the authorization code, its and its secret to the Authorization Server
+7. The Application is issued an access token by the Authorization Server
-4. After the AuthZ server validates the request, an access token is issued to the application
+8. The Application can then provide the access token with its resource requests to the Resource Server
-5. The application can now use the access token to make requests against the resource server
+9. The Resource Server validates the access token provided by the Application and if valid, it authorizes resources to the Application

 If you've ever given other applications access to your Facebook or Google accounts, the above flow probably makes a lot of sense.
 Well, that's because this is how it's done!